Not long to wait...

 During your stay you can unwind and indulge in a range of rejuvenating treatments complimented with VERDEN and VOTARY products.
 From healing massages to nourishing facials, our treatments are rooted in natural fragrance to reconnect you with happiness in every moment of self-care.

-You can book here with our experienced Holistic therapists-Victoria and Sarah.
+You can book here with our experienced Holistic therapists - Victoria and Sarah.

 Highlight this week:

-Bittern & Herons
+Herons

 Owls